What to blog about…

 3. Curated Content

 Curated content is content that isn’t yours – you just curated it.
+Essentially you guest post on these curated blogs and that can help you gain new readers to your blog.

 So, these are mostly list types of posts or stories from other bloggers and many huge sites like Huffington Post or Thrive Global have curated content.